DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/vm-windows.md

-# Creating a Windows Virtual Machine
+# Create a Windows Virtual Machine

 This document will explain how to create a Windows virtual machine via the command line.